-And and I can speak a little bit for my myself, too, came from some of my own personal advocacy around guns in suicide, knowing that I myself was almost a statistic at some of my lower points and as someone who's been around guns my entire life.
+Kyleanne Hunter 06:37 And and I can speak a little bit for myself, too, it came from some of my own personal advocacy, around guns in suicide, knowing that I myself was almost a statistic at some of my lower points as someone who's been around guns my entire life.
 And I think these conversations around masculinity and power are such an important part of this intersection around when we talk about women veterans and their your likelihood to actually die by suicide.
-So much of it has to do with that this actual is sort of mixed identity as to where you are, how you view masculinity and femininity and your performance of that and comfort level around violence towards self and others.
-And so I really came to Brady, because they are one of the few groups that actually talks about suicide and gun violence in a very meaningful way that isn't afraid to lean into that as a very hard part of the conversation, and give a space and a voice to actually talk about the intersections of guns, culture and risk in a in a real way where I can leverage my research and my personal experiences to make not just policy change, but also really lead conversations on social and cultural change, which have to go hand in hand.
+So much of it has to do with that there's this actual, sort of, mixed identity as to where you are, how you view masculinity and femininity and your performance of that and comfort level around violence towards self and others.
+And so I really came to Brady, because they are one of the few groups that actually talks about suicide and gun violence in a very meaningful way,t that isn't afraid to lean into that as the very hard part of the conversation, and give a space and a voice to actually talk about the intersections of guns, culture and risk in a in a real way where I can leverage my research and my personal experiences to make not just policy change, but also really lead conversations on social and cultural change, which have to go hand in hand.